franzmohr/macroprojections/data/README.md

 ## Content

 * `year`: Reference year of the forecast.
 * `ctry`: ID of the country.
-The ID follows the IMF, which also has IDs for regions.
+The ID follows the IMF's convention, which also has IDs for regions.
 This is not possible with traditional ISO 3166-1 alpha-2 or alpha-3 codes.
 * `pubdate`: Date of the publication of the forecast in the format `YYYY-MM-DD`.
-* `variable`: Varible code of the variable based on the conventions used in the IMF's World Economic Outlook database.
+* `variable`: Variable code of the economic series.
+The code follows the conventions used in the IMF's World Economic Outlook database.
 * `institution`: LEI of the forecast provider.
 * `value`: Value of the forecast.